angular/angular-ja/aio-ja/content/guide/security.en.md

 <header>Reporting vulnerabilities</header>

-To report vulnerabilities in Angular itself, email us at [security@angular.io](mailto:security@angular.io).
+Angular is part of Google [Open Source Software Vulnerability Reward Program](https://bughunters.google.com/about/rules/6521337925468160/google-open-source-software-vulnerability-reward-program-rules), for vulnerabilities in Angular please submit your report [here](https://bughunters.google.com/report).

 For more information about how Google handles security issues, see [Google's security philosophy](https://www.google.com/about/appsecurity).